newsuk/times-components-native/lib/ios/README.md

 ## Dev Server

-In order to run the dev server, either run `yarn ios:app` in the repo root or `yarn start` inside this package.
+In order to run the dev server, run `yarn ios:app`.
 This will start react-native bundler and provide on-the-fly bundles for the react development.

 ## How to get the ios app set up and running on latest times-components